tfindlay-au/SchemaOnReadWithSpark/README.md

 | * Flexible - The interpretation can change/evolve | |
 | * Less data movement / duplication / reconciliation | |
 | * Less storage | |

+*Note*: These opinions are purely my own and dont reflect those of my employer or any anyone else.
+They are also subject to change as advancements in tooling change over time and my own experience changes.

 ![alt Overview](/docs/Overview.jpg)